essential61/mp4analyser/README.md

 # mp4analyser #
-This project is a Python/TkInter application that can read and display the structure and contents of boxes (AKA atoms in Quick Time documentation) within mp4 files conforming to ISO/IEC 14496-12 – MPEG-4 Part 12.
+This project is a Python/TkInter application that can read and display the structure and contents of "boxes" (AKA "atoms" in Quick Time documentation) within mp4 files that conform to ISO/IEC 14496-12 – MPEG-4 Part 12.
 It should work cross-platform (Windows, Linux, MacOS)

 # Prerequisites #